brainit-consulting/chess/docs/Understand the modes of the BrainIT Chess Engine.md

 ## Summary

-Max Thinking is the strongest available mode because it uses a time budget and deeper search.
+Max Thinking is the strongest available mode because it uses a time budget, deeper search, and extra evaluation heuristics.
 Hard remains faster and more predictable but is weaker on tactics and long forcing lines.
-All modes share the same rules, evaluation, and legal move generation.
+All modes share the same rules and legal move generation.